success310/clava-web/README.md

 ### FontAwesome

 This Project uses FontAwesome 5 Pro, the `.yarnrc.yml` yaml file contains the Package Manager auth token to perform a successful `yarn install`.
 If this does not work, see [Fontawesome Docs](https://fontawesome.com/docs/web/setup/packages)

+### Scopes

+In the Clava users system there are 3 different Scopes:
+- ANONYMOUS: users with no scope are anonymous users, can do nothing
+- REGISTERED: registered user, can post in feed (just App atm.)
+- CONTENT_MANAGER: can modify matches, events, news & transfers (just App), can access Adminpanel (just Web)
+- ADMIN: can do everything
+- CONTENT_CREATOR: can write Blogs for the Newsfeed
+- MODERATOR: can moderate the Feed (edit/delete Feed Posts)

+For developer within this project an account with the Admin scope is very useful/required. ask @csaq5507